Cresta Run: Notable rider-members

 Some notably good riders from the membership of the past were Nino Bibbia, Italy; Giorgio Jegher, Jack Heaton, USA; and Billy Fiske, USA (the first American pilot killed in World War II as a volunteer in the "Millionaire Squadron").
 In 1955 the then 71-year-old Lord Brabazon won the Cresta Run Coronation Cup at an average speed of 71 km/h.

 Among the best riders in recent years: eight times Grand National winner was Swiss Franco Gansser, fifteen times Grand National winner Lord Wrottesley finished fourth at the 2002 Olympic Winter Games and was the top record holder (49.92 in 2015), former Junction record holder Johannes Badrutt (41.02 in 1999), and current Junction record holder is German Magnus Eger (40.94 in 2017).
 Marcel Melcher was the youngest ever winner (aged 19, in 1979) of the Grand National.

 Wing Commander Andy Green is the RAF's team captain for the Cresta Run.
 Green is an established driver of land speed record cars, and holds the current land speed record which he achieved in Thrust SSC.
-He also drives the 1,000 mph car Bloodhound SSC.
+He was also the driver for the Bloodhound LSR land speed record attempt until stepping down in November 2023.

 Baron Raunchy was reported to have had the slowest ride from Junction, with a time of 380 seconds.

 Women and the Cresta

 Although since 1929 until December 2018 rules forbade women riders, it was not always so.
 For example, T. A. Cook records that, in 1895, various trials were made by women on the Cresta, testing different riding positions and different styles of toboggan—although at that time women riders were encouraged to use only the lower half of the course.
 Vera Barclay rode the Cresta Run from Top.
 She was followed by a young American, Charles Lowe Boorum, Jnr., who said, "See you at the finish".
 Boorum started too fast and slid into Church Leap at such a speed that he crashed at the Shuttlecock, was hit by his toboggan and died from a fractured skull that evening.

-In 2019 Carina Evans, of Britain, became the first woman to descend the Cresta Run from Top, since the ban on women riders was lifted in 2018.
+In 2019 Carina Evans, of Britain, became the first woman to descend the Cresta Run from Top since the ban on women riders was lifted in 2018.

 Towards the end of the season, there is a Ladies Event in which women compete from Junction by invitation only.